-(If you’re at all interested in personal growth or spirituality, I highly recommend the Hay House events.
+(If you’re at all interested in personal growth tips or spirituality, I highly recommend the Hay House events.
 I’ve never met such a fun, friendly and open-minded bunch – both the speakers and the guests.)

 During a break between speakers, I found the bookshop and was eagerly stocking up on reading matter for my train journey home, when a book with a beautiful blue cover caught my eye…

 Lucid dreaming and Mindfulness of Dream & Sleep